Machine learning applications for the study of AGN physical properties using photometric observations: Machine learning for AGN property estimations

-We detail in this section our non-exhaustive search for the most suited estimator.
+We detail in this section our non-exhaustive search for the most suitable estimator.
 All supervised learning ML models essentially learn a mapping of inputs to outputs given an example of such a map.
-There exists however a plethora of model types one could choose from.
-For instance, linear models expect the output to be a linear combination of the features: certain regressors simplify the model by introducing penalty coefficients that will minimize (in the case of ridge regression) or reduce (for Lasso regression) the input parameters, if some are found to contribute less to the learning.
+However, there is a plethora of model types available to choose from.
+For instance, linear models expect the output to be a linear combination of the features: certain regressors simplify the model by introducing penalty coefficients that will minimize (in the case of ridge regression \citep{hilt_ridge_1977}) or reduce (for Lasso regression \citep{tibshirani_regression_1996}) the input parameters, if some are found to contribute less to the learning.
 This procedure, called regularization, aims to reduce the overall error in the validation dataset.
-On the other hand, Support Vector Regression (SVR), an application of the kernel-based Support Vector Machines \citep{cortes_support-vector_1995}, allows to tune the tolerance $\epsilon$ to such errors, while introducing non-linearity parametrization through hyperplane fits to the data.
-Non-linearity is also a feature of neural networks, e.g, in a multi-layer perceptron (MLP), via an activation function connecting the neural layers.
+On the other hand, support vector regression (SVR), an application of the kernel-based support vector machines \citep{cortes_support-vector_1995}, allows us to tune the tolerance, $\epsilon,$ to such errors, while introducing non-linearity parametrization through hyperplane fits to the data.
+Non-linearity is also a feature of neural networks, for instance, in a multi-layer perceptron (MLP) \citep{murtagh_multilayer_1991}, via an activation function connecting the neural layers.
+Finally, decision tree predictors, such as random forests \citep{breiman_random_2001}, also present the advantages of handling non-linear relationships between the input and output parameters.
 We compare these different ML models in the next section.